D4AR/AutoPingTool/README.md

 ### Prerequisites

-Programs you may need to run this tool
+Programs you may need to run this tool and things you will have to do

 * A windows 10 computer
 * Powershell,which should already be installed.
 Or alternatively Windows Terminal.